-In summary, GenIV systems significantly reduce the quantity of the transuranic waste and its long-term hazard, optimise the use of fuel resources available on earth and enable high safety and security standards.
+In summary, fast GenIV systems significantly reduce the quantity of the transuranic waste and its long-term hazard, optimise the use of fuel resources available on earth and enable high safety and security standards.
 They are thus expected to be attractive for the public opinion at large as a fully sustainable low-carbon source of energy.

-Some experience on these reactors exists already (see Table 1).
-Sodium-cooled fast reactors were operated in Europe [36] and are still operated in Russia [37], while a prototype is being built in India.
-In addition, a lead-cooled fast reactor demonstrator is being constructed in Russia [38].
-However, for a number of reasons that span from technological to economic and political, no widespread commercial deployment of GenIV systems seems likely until beyond the mid of this century, at least in Europe.
-GenIV reactors, therefore, will hardly contribute to the decarbonisation of society and economy by 2050.
-Nor will fusion, which targets the demonstration of the connection to the grid for the first time in 2050 [39], and is unlikely to be commercially viable and deployed before the end of the present century.
+However, despite existing experience with these systems [39][40][41], see also Table 11, for a number of reasons that span from technological to economic and political, no widespread commercial deployment of GenIV systems seems likely until beyond the mid of this century, at least in Europe.
+GenIV reactors, therefore, will probably not contribute to the decarbonisation of society and economy by 2050.
+Nor will fusion, which targets the demonstration of the connection to the grid for the first time in 2050 [42], and is unlikely to be commercially viable and deployed before the end of the present century.

-In this context, gas-cooled reactors targeting high operation temperature are somehow a bridge between current and future nuclear generation.
-Graphite moderated power reactors cooled with CO2 exist and are still operated in the UK.
-They reach outlet temperatures in excess of 600°C [40].
-High temperature reactors (HTR) that also used graphite as moderator, but adopted different fuel designs and employed He as coolant, have been operated in the past, with outlet temperatures round 750°C [41,42,43].
-They are thus known technology and can therefore be already considered for low-carbon industrial heat production in addition to electricity (cogeneration), including hydrogen production by thermal, rather than electrolytic, processes provided that they are considered attractive enough by industrial heat and hydrogen consumers.
-Importantly, the SMR concept can be extended to any nuclear technology, leading to the design of advanced modular reactors (AMRs) that use non-aqueous coolants.
-Therefore, small and modular graphite moderated, gas-cooled HTRs that operate above 600°C appear as an especially attractive technology that is already at reach to flexibly provide carbon-free industrial or district heat [44].
-One has recently started to be operated in China [45].
-High safety levels are guaranteed by the combination of the high thermal stability of graphite with the reduced power of the system, which should indeed enable significant reduction of the Emergency Planning Zone [46], and ideally its removal.
-In a somewhat longer term, liquid metal or molten salt cooled AMR also appear to be attractive solutions [47].
-In addition, the GenIV portfolio foresees two so far never built gas-cooled concepts: the very high temperature reactor (VHTR) [48] and the gascooled fast reactor (GFR) [49].
-Both target temperatures in excess of 800°C, possibly even in excess of 1000°C [50].
-They could both provide heat for a wide variety of industrial applications, in addition to producing electricity with very high efficiency similar to that of current combined-cycle fossil gas plants (~50%-60%).
-The GFR would additionally include the benefits of waste reduction and optimal use of resources of fast systems, such as those described above.
+In this context, gas-cooled reactors targeting high operation temperature may be a bridge between current and future nuclear generation.
+Graphite moderated power reactors cooled with CO2 that reach outlet temperatures in excess of 600°C [43] are still operated in the UK.
+Graphite-moderated high temperature reactors (HTR) that adopted different fuel designs and employed He as coolant have been operated in the past, with outlet temperatures round 750°C [44,45,46].
+HTR are thus known technology and could be already considered for low-carbon industrial heat production in addition to electricity (cogeneration), including hydrogen production by thermal, rather than electrolytic, processes, provided that they are considered attractive enough by industrial heat and hydrogen consumers.
+Importantly, the SMR concept can be extended to any nuclear technology, leading to the design of advanced modular reactors (AMRs) that use nonaqueous coolants.
+Therefore, small and modular graphite moderated, gas-cooled HTRs that operate above 600°C appear as an especially attractive technology that is already at reach to flexibly provide carbon-free industrial or district heat [47,48].
+High safety levels are guaranteed here by the combination of the high thermal stability of graphite with the reduced power of the system, which should indeed enable significant reduction of the Emergency Planning Zone [49], and ideally its removal.
+In the longer term, liquid metal or molten salt cooled AMR also appear to be attractive solutions [50] and might anticipate the deployment of GenIV systems to before 2050 [51].
+In fact, the GenIV portfolio foresees two so far never built gas-cooled concepts that target operating temperature in excess of 800°C [52]: the very high temperature reactor (VHTR) [53] and the gas-cooled fast reactor (GFR) [54].
+Both could provide heat for a wide variety of industrial applications, while producing electricity with very high efficiency (~50%-60%), the GFR additionally including the benefits of fast systems.
 Yet, they are both considered very long-term developments.
-Finally, another GenIV concept that is often considered as an evolution of LWR, and thus in principle more readily available, is the super-critical water-cooled reactor (SCWR) [51].
-Table 1 summarises the main features of GenIV technology concepts and illustrates the existing experience and Annex 1 includes some information on related design work in Europe.
+Finally, another GenIV concept that is often considered as an evolution of LWR, and thus in principle more readily available, is the super-critical water-cooled reactor (SCWR) [55].
+Table 1 summarises the main features of GenIV technology concepts and illustrates the existing experience; Annex 1 includes some information on related design work in Europe.